You Are Not Christian If You Believe Psalms 82

 A good number of Christian scholars will explain this verse away.
 What I mean by that is, quite frankly, their answer concludes you are not of such regal DNA (god with a small g) and that the verse doesn’t mean what it says.
 Plus, you are not an actual child of the Highest.
 You’re a garden-variety, garden-level creation.
 Instead, they say, ‘children’ is only “symbolic.”

-Their answers sometimes include doctorate-level religious theory and re-interpretation, but their accounts dance around what the verse directly says.
-I have included several verses below, much like Psalms 82:6 – and they get the same treatment.
+Their answers sometimes include doctorate-level religious theory and reinterpretation, but their accounts dance around what the verse directly says.
+I have included several verses below, much like Psalms 82:6, and they get the same treatment.

 Let me paraphrase the repeating pattern I encounter with those who object to our uncomplicated acceptance of Psalm 82:6.
 It goes something like this,